eldarsilver/DQN_Pytorch_ROS/README.md

 ## DEPLOY THE TRAINED MODEL IN A REAL WORLD SCENARIO USING PHYSICAL TURTLEBOT

 In this step, we will have to consider 2 machines:
-1. The Turtlebot side that will have a Intel NUC i7 processor, a Kobuki mobile platform and a RPLidar A1 version.
+1. The Turtlebot side that will have an Intel NUC i7 processor, a Kobuki mobile platform and a RPLidar A1 version.
 2. The laptop side where the trained model and the deploy script are stored.
 Both of them will have to be reachable through the network.